damiensedgwick/go-htmx-tailwindcss/README.md

 for TailwindCSS.

-After you have installed the standalone cli, you need to edit the following lines in your Makefile so this path `~/scripts/tailwindcss` matches the correct path for your machine and your executable.
+After you have installed the standalone cli, you need to edit the following lines in your Makefile so this part of the command path `~/scripts/tailwindcss` matches the correct path for your machine and your executable.

 ```
 tailwindcss: